How ResuBlue Works

 3. What the Proofreader Checks

-The proofreader runs 45+ rule-based checks and 3 AI-powered checks.
-Here is what each category covers.
+The proofreader runs 45+ rule-based checks and 3 AI-assisted checks across these categories.

 Formatting & Style